learn-co-curriculum/java-this-reference/README.md

 ![dog state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/dog_this_0.png)

 Take a close look at the `giveTreat()` instance method in the `Dog` class.
-Notice the method *does not* take a parameter that references a dog.
+Notice the method *does not* declare a parameter that references a dog.
 If we create two dogs, how does Java know which dog's `isWaggingTail` and `weight` variables to update?